 Using Cilantro Instead Of Parsley

 Cilantro has a very distinctive taste and can only be added to specific types of cuisines.
-Using cilantro instead of parsley in cooking recipes will definitely change the flavors of your dishes.
+Using cilantro as a replacement for parsley in cooking recipes will definitely change the flavors of your dishes to some degree.
+This is why you need to consider it carefully before replacing parsley.

 However, there are specific fabulous recipes that you can call for cilantro instead of fresh parsley leaves.
 Try the substitution in southeast Asian or Mexican cuisines.